zeon-kun/zeon-kun/README.md

 - 👋 Hi, I’m @zeon-kun
 - 👀 I’m interested in UI/UX and FrontEnd Development
-- 🌱 I’m currently learning Java and React
+- 🌱 I’m currently learning Javascript and Typescript
-- 💞️ I’m looking to collaborate on creative projects such as social service application
+- 💞️ I’m looking to collaborate on creative projects
 - 📫 How to reach me
 -     Email : zeonkunix@gmail.com
 -     Discord : Zeon#9664